lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 Reading two files by using BufferedReader and FileReader.
 One is with words to be counted, the other one is with actual test to count the word to be counted that the text contains.

+Exercise 07 - Merge Two Files
+-

+Using BufferedReader with FireReader to read files line by line.
+There are other ways to read all line of a file, but for large files is better idea to read with BufferedReader for performance.
+Once a line is read then directly write it to the output file by using PrintWriter.